 1. LiteIDE

-Since it was designed for Golang, LiteIDE has a number of useful features for developers right out of the box.
+Since it was designed for Golang, LiteIDE has several useful features for developers right out of the box.
 These include configurable build commands, an advanced code editor, and (of course) extensive Golang support.
-Other features include code management, a gdb and Delve debugger, auto-completion and theming with WordApi, MIME type based system, and more.
+Other features include code management, a gdb and Delve debugger, auto-completion and theming with WordApi, a MIME type-based system, and more.

 Vim is a popular cross-platform open source text editor with a plethora of plugins offering support for most programming languages out there.
 Golang is no exception.
-The vim-go plugin is free, easy to install, and is well-maintained with frequent updates on Github.
+The vim-go plugin is free, easy to install, and well-maintained with frequent updates on GitHub.

 Upon installation, vim-go will arm your VIM text editor with Go package compilation, folding and syntax highlighting, integrated delve support, and anything else you may need to write applications in Golang.

-Since this is an open source project, you will need to turn to the community for support when you come across any trouble.
+Since this is an open source project, you’ll need to turn to the community for support when you come across any trouble.
 That said, you will find most of what you need in the project documentation.

 If Sublime is your choice of text editor, then the GoSublime plugin collection will give you (most of) what you need.
 GoSublime is an IDE-like plugin for Sublime Text 3 (mainly, but not limited to).
 According to its description, it provides integration for most of your Go/Golang development tools.
 Well-maintained and supported financially, the GoSublime plugin boasts 3.4k stars on GitHub alone.